-The Licensing office is only open for personal callers Tuesdays & Wednesday's between 10am & 12midday and Friday between 1pm & 4pm.
+The Licensing office is only open for personal callers Tuesdays and Wednesdays between 10am and 12midday and Friday between 1pm and 4pm.
 Outside of these times an appointment will need to be made with a member of the Licensing team.

 The Licensing Authority has a legal obligation to prevent persons from applying for and being granted Taxi and Private Hire Driver and Operator Licences when they do not have the right or entitlement to work in the UK.
 In other words the person/applicant does not hold the correct immigration status to work in the UK, or has only a time limited status to work in the UK.
 The guidance shown on the following document "Guidance To Prevent Illegal Working In The Taxi And Private Hire Sector" has been sent out to Licensing Authorities from the Home Office, but clearly defines for applicants what documents they will be asked to produce by the Licensing Authority when submitting an application for a Taxi or Private Hire Driver or Operator Licence.
 In particular you are advised to look at the documents shown in Annex A page 25 of the guidance document linked above, as you will be asked to provide the original of one of these documents to support your right to work in the UK and in order for the Licensing Authority to be able to process and grant your Taxi or Private Hire Driver or Operation Application.
 We will not and cannot process or grant an application without all of the relevant and necessary documentation being in place and in accordance with the documentation shown on Annex A page 25 of the guidance linked above.